k-kinzal/dgeni-markdown-example/docs/ng/type/ngModel.NgModelController.md

 ### $setPristine
 Sets the control to its pristine state.

-This method can be called to remove the 'ng-dirty' class and set the control to its pristine state (ng-pristine class).
-A model is considered to be pristine when the model has not been changed from when first compiled within then form.
+This method can be called to remove the `ng-dirty` class and set the control to its pristine state (`ng-pristine` class).
+A model is considered to be pristine when the control has not been changed from when first compiled.

+### $setDirty
+Sets the control to its dirty state.

+This method can be called to remove the `ng-pristine` class and set the control to its dirty state (`ng-dirty` class).
+A model is considered to be dirty when the control has been changed from when first compiled.